DIN-Foundation/bcs-ntnu-2021/project-plan.md

 ## 2.2 Avgrensing

 The project is looking at interoperability of the current SSI-infrastructure.
-More specifically interoperability between wallets, and interoperability between ledgers.
+More specifically interoperability between wallets, and interoperability between DID-methods.

 To understand interoperability a proof-of-concept application will be developed.
 The proof-of-concept will implement one specific use-case of SSI.

 The proof-of-concept should implement the following parts of an SSI-workflow:
+- Create an issuing-agent linked to a DID.
+- Create a holder-agent linked to a DID.
-- Issuing a credential to a ledger
+- Create a verifying-agent linked to a DID.
-- Hold the credential in a wallet
+- Issue a credential to a holder.
-- Proove ownership of a credential to a 3rd party.
+- Enable holder to present credential to a verifier.
+- Enable verifier to verify credential presented by holder.

 A limited set of ledgers and wallets should be investigated: